SummerOfBitcoin/code-challenge-2024-slanesuke/solution.md

 -	Return the BlockHeader struct.

 ### main.rs
-Finally, in main.rs, the driver function mines the block.
-Main begins by initializing a handful of variables and pulling the helper functions I created in the other modules to help construct and mine the block.
-It starts by defining the path to the mempool folder and initializing the nonce value to 0.
-The valid_txs variable calls the process_mempool() function that returns a vector of valid transactions.
-Then initializes an empty vector block_txs to store the transactions for the block, as well as total_weight to keep track of the total weight of the transactions.
-The maximum block weight is set to 4000000.
-Next, the total_fees variable is initialized to 0 to keep track of the total transaction fees, and the valid transactions are sorted in descending order by fee.
-The function then iterates over the sorted transactions, calculating the weight of each transaction.
-If adding the weight of a transaction to the total weight would exceed the maximum block weight, the loop breaks.
-Otherwise, the transaction is added to block_txs, and its weight and fee are added to total_weight and total_fees.
-The transactions in block_txs are then sorted in descending order by fee.
-A vector wtx_ids_for_witness_root is initialized to store the wtxid for the witness root.
-The function iterates over block_txs, and for each transaction, if it's a p2wpkh transaction, the wtxid is added to wtx_ids_for_witness_root.
-Otherwise, the txid is added.
-The function then generates the coinbase transaction is called and the total_fees and wtx_ids_for_witness_root variables are passed in before I serialize it.
-The serialized coinbase transaction is decoded from hex to bytes.
-The txid of the coinbase transaction is calculated, reversed to little-endian format, and encoded to hex.
-The coinbase transaction is then inserted at the beginning of block_txs.
-The merkle root is generated next from the txids in block_txs.
-Finally, the function then enters a mining loop.
-In each iteration, it constructs the block header with the nonce, the merkle root, and serializes it.
-It calculates the hash of the serialized block header, reverses it to little-endian format, and encodes it to hex.
-If the hash meets the difficulty target, the block is written to a file a success message is printed, and the loop breaks.
-Otherwise, the nonce is incremented and the loop continues until a block is found.
+In **main**, the driver function initiates the block mining process by setting up several critical variables and leveraging helper functions from other modules to construct and mine the block.
+The process begins with defining the path to the mempool folder and initializing the nonce to 0.
+The **process_mempool** function is then called to retrieve a vector of valid transactions, stored in the valid_txs variable.
+An empty vector, block_txs, is initialized to hold the transactions for the block, alongside a total_weight variable to track the cumulative weight of these transactions.
+The maximum allowable block weight is set at 4,000,000.
+The total_fees variable starts at 0 to aggregate the transaction fees, and the valid transactions are sorted in descending order by the fee.
+As the function iterates over the sorted transactions, it calculates the weight of each transaction.
+If adding a transaction’s weight to total_weight would exceed the maximum block weight, the loop breaks.
+Otherwise, the transaction is added to block_txs, and its weight and fee are accumulated into total_weight and total_fees.
+The transactions in block_txs are then sorted again in descending order by fee.
+A vector wtx_ids_for_witness_root is initialized to store the wtxids for the witness root calculation.
+During iteration over block_txs, if a transaction is a pw2pkh, its wtxid is added to wtx_ids_for_witness_root; otherwise, its txid is added.
+The **create_coinbase_tx** function is then invoked with total_fees and wtx_ids_for_witness_root as parameters, and the resulting coinbase transaction is serialized from hex to bytes.
+The txid for the coinbase transaction is computed, reversed to little endian format, and encoded to hex.
+This coinbase transaction is subsequently inserted at the beginning of block_txs.
+Next, the function generates the merkle root from the txids of the transactions in block_txs.
+The mining loop then begins: in each iteration, the block header is constructed with the current nonce and the merkle root, then serialized.
+The hash of this serialized block header is calculated, reversed to little endian format, and encoded to hex.
+If this hash meets the difficulty target, the block is written to a file, a success message is printed, and the loop terminates.
+If not, the nonce is incremented by 1, and the loop continues until a valid block is mined.
-##### Pseudo code for main.rs
+##### Pseudo code:
 -	Define the path to the mempool folder.
 -	Initialize the nonce value to 0.
 -	Get the valid transactions from the mempool.